 Campi ya Kanzi is a product of love.
 Two years in a tiny tent were spent by Luca and Antonella to build the lodge, with the helped of a team that more than 20 years later still work with them: Pashiet, Parashi, Samson, Matasha, Lengou, Ayienda, Munghesia, Nyambu, Raioiri, Nyamburi, Nalamai… the lists goes on and on.

-Amazing Kenyans who are Campi ya Kanzi family and that with Luca and Antonella will strive to make sure your Kenyan safari is memorable and beyond your wildest expectations.
+Amazing Kenyans who are Campi ya Kanzi family and that with Luca and Antonella have strived to make sure your stays were memorable and beyond your wildest expectations.
+Below are some beloved faces that mean a lot to us and we hope they have made your stay with us just as meaningful.

 Amidst a unique people and land, I found a purpose and fulfillment.
 I hope this place inspires you with awe the way it did me.